Confucius in scholarly dress, as imagined

 His sayings may also be imagined.

 Confucius is described by his biographers as advocating the restoration and renovation of the institutions of the first of the Zhou emperors.
 He is described as blaming the ills of his day on leaders neglecting old Zhou rituals or performing these rituals incorrectly.
-Controversy exists over whether Confucius actually revered the early rule of the Zhou emperors or merely pretended such reverence in order to make his views more palatable to contemporaries – a subterfuge that would have contradicted sayings attributed to Confucius about honesty, sincerity and straight-forwardness.
+Controversy exists over whether Confucius actually revered the early rule of the Zhou emperors or merely pretended such reverence in order to make his views more palatable to contemporaries – a subterfuge that would have contradicted sayings attributed to him about honesty, sincerity and straight-forwardness.

 Confucius is described as believing in class distinctions – what he called social categories.
 He not only supported the religious values of the elite, he supported their good manners, and he dissociated himself from the religion that had become identified with the common people: shamanism, witchcraft and sorcery.
-Although he favored the elevation of males according to their learning and superior moral qualities, he appears to have failed to see that equal opportunity was not possible in an autocratic society dominated by aristocrats.

 Copyright © 2009-2014 by Frank E. Smitha.
 All rights reserved.